daichungus/CatMatch/README.md

 2. Download and ensure all files are in the same folder
 3. Open and/or run **`map_generation.m`**
 ## Story
-The evil white dogs have taken all the dabloons!
-You, the Black Cat, must fight the white dogs by beating each of them in a series of **memory matching games**.
+The sly grey dogs have taken all the dabloons!
+You, the heroic black cat, must fight the sly grey dogs by beating each of them in a series of **memory matching games**.

-Defeat all the white dogs to win!
+Defeat all the sly grey dogs to win!
 ## Gameplay
 - Travel around the world and find the white dogs.
 Go next to them and interact with them.
 You will have to engage in card warfare with them.
 - During your turn, you must chose two *matching*, *unflipped* cards in order to increase your score.